 All applications need to assume that something will go wrong at some point—there will be failures, nodes and disks will disappear, networks will fail.
 Your storage system has to be built with high availability in mind to provide redundancy and protect your data in the event of infrastructure failures.
 This ensures that if there are any component failures (such as a disk, network or server node), you can automatically fail over your application and data to other nodes in a cluster.

-Using a storage system that understands best practices for where to place data is also important to proactively address potential Day 2 problems.
+Using a Kubernetes storage system that understands best practices for where to place data is also important to proactively address potential Day 2 problems.

 There are two parts to the data placement equation.
 You want data to be placed as close to the application using that data as possible, to maximize performance.
 However, you also need to ensure that data is replicated across failure domains, which in a cloud-based system means ensuring there is data replication across availability zones, so if one zone goes down you’ll still have access to the other availability zone.